Sajid576/firewallserver-flask/readme.md

 ## API URLs Documentation

-To test the API with URLs you have to import `injection_detection_server.postman_collection.json` into your _Postman_
+To test the API with URLs, you have to import `injection_detection_server.postman_collection.json` into your _Postman_

 ###### Server URL